ESDariel/portfoliod/README.md

 # portfoliod
 Personal portfolio website of Dariel López, hosted in Netlify.
-Work in progress.
+Work is in progress.